python-social-auth/social-docs/docs/backends/google.rst

 Google OpenId
 -------------

-Google OpenId works straightforward, not settings are needed.
+Google OpenId works straightforward, no settings are needed.
 Domains or emails whitelists can be applied too, check the whitelists_ settings for details.